rjlee/ha_noise_sensor/README.md

 * `arecord ...| ffmmpeg ...` - this streams to rtsp-simple-server

 You can try these commands on the command line to identify any issues.

+If the noise sensor becomes unresponsive, make sure you have `extra_arguments: -nostats` in the configuration, see [Issue 32](https://github.com/home-assistant-libs/ha-ffmpeg/issues/32#issuecomment-727569153) for details.

 ## References